-- 1.12.
-This Safety Guide provides recommendations for the development and implementation of a severe accident management programme for a nuclear power plant, including all possible fuel locations, particularly the reactor and the spent fuel pool.
-This Safety Guide is not intended to provide information regarding the design of structures, systems and components to address design extension conditions.
-For information on this topic refer to Section 5 of SSR-2/1 (Rev. 1) [2]. - 1.13.
-This Safety Guide provides recommendations relating to a severe accident management programme on the site and does not include consideration of all aspects of emergency preparedness and response, which is addressed in GSR Part 7 [6]. - 1.14.
+1.12.
+This Safety Guide provides recommendations for the development and implementation of a accident management programme for a nuclear power plant, including all possible fuel locations, particularly the reactor and the spent fuel pool.
+This Safety Guide is not intended to provide information regarding the design of structures, systems and components to address design extension conditions, although the capabilities of some structures, systems and components are key in successfully managing a severe accident.
+For information on this topic refer to Section 5 of SSR-2/1 (Rev. 1) [3].

+1.13.
+This Safety Guide provides recommendations for to an accident management programme on the site.
+It does not include consideration of all aspects of emergency preparedness and response, which is addressed in GSR Part 7 [7].

+1.14.
 Although the recommendations of this Safety Guide have been developed primarily for use for water cooled reactors, many of the recommendations provided are generic.
-The recommendations of this Safety Guide may also be applied with judgement to other types of nuclear installation, including research reactors and nuclear fuel cycle facilities

-(including facilities for storage of spent nuclear fuel).
+The recommendations of this Safety Guide may also be applied with judgement to other types of nuclear installation, including research reactors and nuclear fuel cycle facilities (including facilities for storage of spent nuclear fuel).